bugsnag/bugsnag-cli/README.md

   upload dart <path>
     Process and upload symbol files for Flutter

+  create-build
+    Provide extra information whenever you build, release, or deploy your application

 Run "bugsnag-cli <command> --help" for more information on a command.
 ```